macloo/python-adv-web-apps/docs/flask_deploy.rst

 **To delete an app** from Heroku, once you’ve clicked its name, click *Settings.* Then click the **Delete app** button at the bottom of the page.
 You will be asked to confirm your choice.

+.. tip:: Deleting an app on Heroku is easy, so don’t worry about messing up.
+You can just delete the whole app and start over.

-You can also manage other aspects of your app, such as config variables, on the *Settings* page.
+You can manage various other aspects of your app, such as config variables, on the *Settings* page.
 You can also add a `custom domain name <https://devcenter.heroku.com/articles/custom-domains>`_ for your app.

 Conclusion
 ----------